Sawan021/Python-From-Basics-to-Advanced/README.md

 # Python-From-Basics
 This repository of Python from Basics will help you learn & understand the concepts of Python with help of a lot of examples.
 This learning journey will cover Python from basics to advanced , with OOPs concepts & Databases.
-Widely used library such as Pandas, Numpy,Matplotlib, Plotly and Seaborn Will be discussed. <br />
+Widely used library such as Pandas, Numpy,Matplotlib, Plotly and Seaborn are discussed in Data Visualization repository. <br />

 Following are the topics covered so far :<br />